Cuomo questions neutrality of AG investigators

 “And I think when they hear the actual facts of what happened and how the situation has been handled, I think they’re going to be shocked, shocked," he said.

 Separately, another team of lawyers working for the state Assembly is investigating whether there are grounds to impeach Cuomo.
-James' report is expected to play a critical role in the Assembly's impeachment inquiry.
+James' report is expected to play a critical role in the Assembly's impeachment inquiry, though Lavine's committee has hired its own team of lawyers to gather evidence.